Effects of dipole-dipole interaction between cigar-shaped BECs of cold alkali atoms: Towards inverse-squared interactions: Effective single-band model

-{\it Reduce to a single-band model} We first focus on the setup of Fig. \ref{fig1} and set $\omega_x=0$.
-The energy scale in the problem is $\hbar\omega_y\ll k_BT\ll \hbar\omega_p$ where $\omega_p$ is the frequency of lattice potential along the $x$-direction.
-Thus, we face a multi-band problem.
-Following the two-step procedure proposed in \cite{van}, we reduce the multi-band problem to an effective single-band one.
-First, we treat a single cigar-like gas in a given lattice site.
-The lowest energy level is a BEC $\Psi_0(y)$ and higher levels are the thermal cloud.
-The equation of state with only short range interactions has been exactly solved in the weakly interacting limit \cite{stoof}.
-It shows that even if there are phase fluctuations (collective modes), the atom number in a BEC may be determined at every given temperature \cite{van}.
-For the atom carrying a dipole, besides the short range interaction, two dipoles located in ${\bf r}$ and ${\bf r}'$ interact as
+We first focus on the setup shown in Fig. \ref{fig1} and set $\omega_x=0$.
+The energy scale in the problem is

+Thus, we are faced with a multi-band problem.
+Following the two-step procedure proposed in \cite{van}, we aim to reduce the multi-band problem to an effective single-band one.
+First, we treat a single cigar-shaped gas on a given lattice site.
+The lowest energy level is a BEC and higher levels correspond to the thermal cloud.
+Denote on every site the wave function of a whole cigar-shaped BEC $ \Psi_0(y)$, and the number of BEC atoms on each site $N_0$.
+In addition, the condensate size is marked as $R_y$ on each site.
+The equation of state with only short-range interactions has been solved exactly in the weak interaction limit \cite{stoof}.
+It was shown that even in the presence of phase fluctuations (collective modes), the atom number in a BEC can be determined at any given temperature \cite{van}.
+For atoms carrying a dipole, in addition to the short-range interaction, there is a dipole-dipole interaction potential

-where ${\bf R}={\bf r}-{\bf r}'$ and $\hat{\bf R}={\bf R}/R$; ${\bf d}$ and ${\bf d}'$ are the dipole moments of atoms located at ${\bf r}$ and ${\bf r}'$, respectively.
-We consider all ${\bf d}$ are parallel as shown in Fig. \ref{fig1}.
-The Fourier components of the dipolar interacting potential do not contain any singularity in the momentum space but only provide an anisotropic term.
-Therefore, for a cold atom gas with weak dipolar interaction, we can also use the method given in Ref. \cite{stoof} to solve the equation of state and determine the atom number $N_0(T)$ in a BEC.
+where $\mathbf{R}=\mathbf{r}-\mathbf{r}^{\prime}$ and $\hat{\mathbf{R}}= \mathbf{R}/R$; $\mathbf{d}$ and $\mathbf{d}^{\prime}$ are the dipole moments of the atoms located at $\mathbf{r}$ and $\mathbf{r}^{\prime}$, respectively.
+We consider all $\mathbf{d}$ to be parallel as shown in Fig. \ref{fig1}.
+The Fourier components of the dipolar interacting potential do not contain any singularity in momentum space other than providing an anisotropic term.
+Therefore, for a cold atom gas with weak dipolar interactions, this anisotropy does not cause a qualitative difference and we can continue to use the method given in Ref. \cite{stoof} to solve the equation of state and determine the atom number $N_0(T)$ in a BEC.